MahmoudAbdelshafi/ChallangeTaskApp/README.md

 * please make sure to use ' $ pod install ' to install pods.

- * SportsLeagues is a simple iOS application built as interview task.
+ * ChallangeTaskApp is a simple iOS application built as interview task.
  * Built in MVVM (Model-View-ViewModel) with Reactive Programming (RXSwift).